losrobbos/chat-react-sse/README.md

 # Chat with Server Sent Events

-This App show how to realize a chat by subscribing to events on a server using
+This App shows how to realize a chat by subscribing to events on a server using

 - Server Sent Events (SSE) with Node / Express.js
 - The EventSource class of JavaScript in the browser